 - Have a minimum of two years of post-bachelor’s degree professional work experience

-- Have a minimum GPA of 3.3 in the University of Illinois degree program
+- Have a minimum GPA of 3.3

 Your application for admission to the Illinois MBA is also your application for a merit-based scholarship.
 We encourage you to search for additional scholarship opportunities external to the Illinois MBA as listed below.